sultanalnahian/GnG-Value-Alignment/README.md

-# GnG-Value-Alignment
-The Goofus \&amp; Gallant Story Corpus for Practical Value Alignment
+# The Goofus & Gallant Story Corpus for Practical Value Alignment